OVERVIEW

 “Lock you into a feeling of objectification and limiting yourself to who you are, what your identity is at a purely sexual physical state.”

-“There are situations where I have to choose which bathroom you go into, either a woman or men...I get stared down.”
+“There are situations where I have to choose which bathroom you go into, either women or men...I get stared down.”

 “People that have been the community for so long...I felt like there was a little bit of dissonance where as I was still learning everything.”